autonomousvision/lead/README.md

 ## Main Features

 LEAD is a model-agnostic entry point to end-to-end driving research in the CARLA simulator.
-It is built to make working with many parallel long-running experiments manageable, whether you are iterating on model or data.
+It is built to make working with many parallel long-running experiments manageable, whether you are iterating on the model or data.

 - **Lean pipeline**: Pure PyTorch with minimal dependencies and lightweight implementation.
 - **Cross-dataset training**: Training and evaluation support for NAVSIM and Waymo datasets, with optional co-training on synthetic CARLA data.